instructor-ai/instructor/docs/index.md

 ### Section 2: Adding Additional Prompting

 To enhance the performance of the OpenAI language model, you can add additional prompting in the form of docstrings and field descriptions.
 They can provide context and guide the model on how to process the data.

+!!! note Using `patch`
+    these docstrings and fields descriptions are powered by `pydantic.BaseModel` so they'll work via the patching approach as well.

 ```python hl_lines="5 6"
 from openai_function_call import OpenAISchema